 Here is a detailed description of the organisation of this paper.
-In section \ref{sec:abstract-hurewicz} we prove a general result about $t$-categories and certain functors between them, which we call the \emph{abstract Hurewicz Theorem}.
+In Section \ref{sec:abstract-hurewicz} we prove a general result about $t$-categories and certain functors between them, which we call the \emph{abstract Hurewicz Theorem}.
 It will be our replacement for the classical Hurewicz Theorem.

-In section \ref{sec:motivic-homotopy-theory}, we recall the construction of $\SH(k)$ and $\DM(k)$ with the appropriate $t$-structures.
-We show how to combine the abstract Hurewicz Theorem with a foundational result of Deglise to deduce our motivic Hurewicz Theorem.
+In Section \ref{sec:motivic-homotopy-theory}, we recall the construction of $\SH(k)$ and $\DM(k)$ with the appropriate $t$-structures.
+We show how to combine the abstract Hurewicz Theorem with a fundamental result of Deglise to deduce our motivic Hurewicz Theorem.

-In section \ref{sec:homotopy-modules} we study the heart of the category $\SH(k)$ in more detail.
+In Section \ref{sec:homotopy-modules} we study the heart of the category $\SH(k)$ in more detail.
 It is also known as the category of \emph{homotopy modules}.
-We combine the careful study of Morel of strictly invariant sheaves with Levine's work on Voevodsky's slice filtration to show that every homotopy module $H$ affords a canonical filtration $F_\bullet$ built using the unramified Milnor-Witt K-theory sheaves $\ul K_*^{MW}$.
+We combine the careful study of Morel of strictly invariant sheaves with Levine's work on Voevodsky's slice filtration to show that every homotopy module $H$ has a canonical filtration $F_\bullet$ built using the unramified Milnor-Witt K-theory sheaves $\ul K_*^{MW}$.
 Combined with Voevodsky's resolution of the Milnor conjectures, we can prove the conservativity theorem for $k$ of finite 2-étale cohomological dimension and with the exponential characteristic inverted.

 In order to remove the need to invert the exponential characteristic, one uses a very similar (probably identical) filtration $\tilde{F}_\bullet H$.
 In this section we only state its properties; the actual construction is relegated to an appendix.